-Cookware.
+#4: Cookware.
 Skip the non-stick pots and pans.
-While it’s an incredibly attractive offer--easy to cook and easy to clean, the toxins are simply not worth the convenience.
+While it’s an incredibly attractive offer–easy to cook and easy to clean, the toxins are simply not worth the convenience.
 My personal favorites include cast iron, stainless steel, ceramic, and porcelain enamel.
 Read more about the best cookware options here.

 It’s intentionally the third item on the list here.
 That’s because diet and lifestyle are critical to overcoming estrogen dominance.
 Once you’ve implemented these changes, nutritional supplementation can then only serve to amplify the positive effects of these changes.
 So which supplements dampen estrogen dominance?
 Here’s the short list:

-Vitamin B6-enhances progesterone production, which in turn, counteracts excess estrogen.
+#3: Vitamin B6.
+B6 enhances progesterone production, which in turn, counteracts excess estrogen.

-Chaste Tree Berry (also known as Vitex)-also supports the production of progesterone.
+#4: Chaste Tree Berry (or Vitex).
+Vitex also supports the production of progesterone.

-Broccoli Seed Extract (an incredibly powerful supplement)-also boosts estrogen detoxification processes in the liver.
+#6: Broccoli Seed Extract.
+Broccoli seed extract boosts estrogen detoxification processes in the liver.

-Calcium D-Glucarate-inhibits beta-glucuronidase activity in the gut, which in turn, allows for more estrogen to be excreted through the stool.
+#7: Calcium D-Glucarate.
+Calcium D-glucarate inhibits beta-glucuronidase activity in the gut, which in turn, allows for more estrogen to be excreted through the stool.
 Refresher: beta-glucuronidase is an enzyme in the gut that prevents the clearance of estrogen.